amanda-park/amanda-park.netlify.app/content/en/portfolio/_index.md

 ### Miscellaneous

 This website itself is an R Project!
 It was built in blogdown using Hugo as a framework.
+Currently hosted using Netlify.
 Developed in 2021.
 [Github Repo](https://github.com/amanda-park/amanda-park.netlify.app)

 ## Python Portfolio